Pixie’s Pen Pals

 Can I adopt a Pen Pals dog?

-We are preparing our Handlers to begin training their first dogs this Summer!
-Each dog will stay in their care until she is ready to be adopted.
-This can take anywhere from 8 weeks to many months depending on the needs of the dog and the objectives of the Handler.
+Each dog stays in the care of her Handlers until she is ready to be adopted.
+This can take anywhere from 8 weeks to many months depending on the needs of the dog and the training objectives of the Handlers.

 Are there any prerequisites for adoption?

-We will not adopt a dog out to a household in which a member has been convicted of an animal welfare law violation such as neglect, cruelty, abandonment, etc.
+We will not release a dog into a household in which a resident has been convicted of an animal welfare law violation such as neglect, cruelty, abandonment, etc.

-We require all other pets currently living in the prospective adopter’s household to be up to date on vaccinations and spayed or neutered.
+All other pets must be up-to-date on vaccinations and spayed or neutered.

-While adopters are not required to have a yard or a fenced-in yard, we prohibit the use of electric/invisible fencing.
+While adopters are not required to have a yard or a fenced-in yard, we strongly discourage the use of electric or invisible fencing.

 What will my dog know?